slatedocs/slate/source/index.md

 > If you are using cURL, you must also specify the Content-Length in the header (any value will do).

-**If you are integrating the Contently API with your CMS, it is vital that you notify the Contently platform that a story has been published.
+**If you are integrating the Stories API with your CMS, it is vital that you notify the Contently platform that a story has been published.
 This allows us to display the published_to_url on the platform and provide analytics data for the story.**

 This endpoint updates the specified story, changing its status to 'published' and adding an item to the story's audit log (visible on the Contently platform) documenting the change.
 It enables analytics tracking and makes sure that published data on the platform is always up to date.
 It returns the story object if the update succeeded or an error message otherwise.